Investigation & Analysis

 month Tishrei, known as “Yom Kippur” or the “Day of Atonement”.
 This is the day that Jews atone or make up for their sins with prayer, repentance, and fasting.
 Yom Kippur is totally unrelated to Moses saving the Children of Israel from Pharaoh.

-The person who narrated this factually incorrect Hadith likely confused these two Jewish holidays with one another.
+The person who fabricated this factually incorrect Hadith likely confused these two Jewish holidays with one another, yet somehow this is the exact Hadith that formed the basis of Ashura being widely seen as an Islamic holiday by more than 2 billion people.

 Conquest of Constantinople